Anguirel86/ctjot_web_generator/Installation.md

 # Installation and Running Instructions
+These are the instructions for setting up a test environment for the web generator.

 ## Getting started
 This section details how to download and set up the ctjot web generator.